 The Lion King will be in London.
-They will appear at Lyceum Theatre on April 1st, Lyceum Theatre on April 2nd, Lyceum Theatre on April 12th, Lyceum Theatre on April 13th and 4 other venue(s) in 2016.
+They will appear at Lyceum Theatre on May 27th, Lyceum Theatre on June 1st, Lyceum Theatre on June 3rd, Lyceum Theatre on June 24th.

 One of the most profitable stage musicals of all time, The Lion King was adapted from the multi-Oscar-winning animated film of the same name (1994), and is famous for its huge animal puppets and expensive stage set, as well as the sheer number of performers involved.
 The story involves young lion cub, Simba, son of the incumbent king of the Pride Lands, Musafa.
 Simba is naïve, but good-hearted, but his birth is resented by his uncle, the king's brother, Scar, who believes himself to be the rightful king.
 Always trying to place young Simba in danger, Scar then turns his murderous attentions to Musafa, and succeeds in orchestrating his brother's demise, as he saves Simba from danger.
 Scar persuades Simba that the young lion cub is responsible for his father's death, and the guilt forces Simba to flee the Pride Lands in shame.
 In the meantime, Scar tells the rest of the court that both Musafa and Simba are dead, and instals himself as king.
 Out in the desert, Simba makes new friends, and grows into a strong lion.
 With Scar reducing the Pride Lands to a miserable, soulless place, everyone is desperate for some hope, so when Simba's childhood friend, Nala, discovers he is alive, Simba learns the truth about Scar's deception and returns to the Pride Lands to claim his rightful throne.